Tucker Tensor Train Taylor Series: Numerical experiments

-i.e., the trace of the temperature along the top boundary.
-The parameter,
+the trace of the temperature along the top boundary.
+The parameter

-is normally distributed with mean $\theta_0=0$ and Mat\'ern covariance operator $C$.
-Following the link between Gaussian random fields and elliptic PDEs described in \cite{lindgren2011explicit}, we implement the Mat\'ern covariance as the inverse of the PDE operator $-\gamma \Delta + \delta$, subject to homogeneous Neumann boundary conditions.
-Using standard formulas from \cite{daon2016mitigating,villa2024note}, the parameters $\gamma$ and $\delta$ are chosen to match a target spatial correlation length, which is fixed at $0.5$, and pointwise standard deviation $\sigma$, which varies between values $\sigma \in \{0.5, 0.75, 1.0\}$ in \figref{fig:taylor_samples_pointwise_poisson} and \figref{fig:histogram_poisson_taylor_pointwise}, and is fixed at $\sigma=0.75$ in all other figures.
+has mean $\theta_0=0$ and Mat\'ern covariance operator $C$.
+Following \cite{lindgren2011explicit}, we implement $C$ as the inverse of $-\gamma \Delta + \delta$ with homogeneous Neumann boundary conditions, choosing $\gamma$ and $\delta$ by the formulas of \cite{daon2016mitigating,villa2024note} to match a correlation length of $0.5$ and pointwise standard deviation $\sigma$.
+We take $\sigma \in \{0.5, 0.75, 1.0\}$ in \figref{fig:taylor_samples_pointwise_poisson} and \figref{fig:hist_poisson_taylor_tucker} and $\sigma=0.75$ in all other figures.
 We use

-yielding a log-normal random conductivity field.
-We approximate the mapping $ f(x) = q(Cx) $ with a T4S Taylor series about the point $x=0$.
-The components of the composite mapping
+yielding a log-normal conductivity field.
+We approximate the mapping $ f(x) = q(Cx) $ by a T4S Taylor series about $x=0$. \figref{fig:transmission_overall_mapping} illustrates the composite mapping